GModal/AUCOP/AUCOP-guitarToy16x/README.md

 ### Notes:
 A post-distortion filter is appled before the signal is upsampled.
 It's currently set to a low frequency, to suppress higher harmonic alias issues.

-This corresponds loosely to the frequency response of guitar speakers.
+This corresponds (very) loosely to the frequency response of guitar speakers.

 #### AUCOP: An Unfortunate Collection Of Plugins

 Plugin build from a PureData vanilla patch, with Camomile.

+---